duidae/test-carousel/README.md

    * Available to assign the initial slide index
    * A small improvement of dots with stronger contrast and color transition between active/inactive state

+## TODO
+ * more features like caption, decorations
+ * provide docker image for deploy